Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/70_Operating_Thresholds.md

 Setting it too high will give a wide band of voltage that various cells are balanced to, giving a less than optimally balanced pack and slightly reduced pack capacity.

-## Zero SOC Threshold
+## Zero SoCThreshold

 This voltage should be set to the point where the cells are considered fully discharged during normal operation.
 It will be along the lower 'knee' in the charge curve.
-When a cell goes below this threshold, the BMU reports SOC as 0%.
+When a cell goes below this threshold, the BMU reports SoCas 0%.
 It is also the target minimum voltage used by motor controllers and other devices to not exceed during operation.

 ## Under Voltage Threshold